yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L6_Virtualization.md

 ## 17. Paravirtualization

 goal: performance; give up on unmodified guests
-approach: paravirtualization == modify guest so that...
+approach: paravirtualization == modify guest OS so that...

 - it knows it's running virtualized
-- it makes explicit calls to the hypervisor(hypercalls)
+- it makes explicit calls to the hypervisor (hypercalls)
-- hypercall (~system calls)
+- hypercall (is similar to system calls)
   - package context info
   - specify desired hypercall
   - trap to VMM